 What Is EAM?

-Enterprise Asset Management software collects, houses, and analyzes data from the early asset procurement stages right through to end-of-life disposal.
-Instead of running EAM solutions in isolation, organizations generally opt for cloud-based EAM software that integrates with an ERP system to give richer insights.
+Enterprise Asset Management CMMS collects, houses, and analyzes data from early asset procurement to end-of-life asset disposal.
+Instead of running EAM solutions in isolation, you can opt for cloud-based EAM software.
+In addition, you can integrate EAM software with an ERP system to draw richer insights into your activities.

-EAM apps help large organizations manage all stages of the asset lifecycle, including buying new equipment, monitoring current asset activity and useful life as they age, and decommissioning expired, obsolete, and unusable assets.
+EAM apps help large organizations manage all stages of the asset lifecycle.
+These include buying new equipment, monitoring current asset activity and useful life, and decommissioning expired, obsolete, and unusable assets.

 Who Uses EAM?

-Procurement departments, asset managers, and financial teams most frequently used EAM software.
+Procurement departments, asset managers, and financial teams most frequently use EAM software.

 Pros of EAM